Current Group Research

 While the primary research aim is guest recognition, the ability to selectively bind, and hence possibly gain control over, a chemical species has real significance in a number of scientific research areas.
 Projects looking to exploit ionic and molecular recognition in non-sensory applications are therefore also currently under development.

 We are particularly interested in using the 3D structures of catenanes and rotaxanes to create new receptors.
 However, to maximize the opportunities interlocked molecules offer, synthetic routes to these species need to be rapid, scalable and allow for the incorporation of functionality to bind their target guests.
-Work on the rapid synthesis of catenane and rotaxane species carried out at Lancaster has already been reported, and application of these methodologies to prepare receptors is in progress.
-In addition, one of these published methods has also been used to synthesize a mechanically chiral rotaxane and a peptide-displaying [1]rotaxane.
+Therefore, a key ongoing focus has been on the development of rapid syntheses of catenanes and rotaxanes deploying hydrogen bond templation.

 An example of the synthesis of a hydrogen bond templated rotaxane prepared at Lancaster University.